 Freddy Fikse is employed by Växa Sverige and holds a PhD in Animal Science.

 Anna Skarin is an associate professor at SLU with an expertise in animal movement.

 Moudud Alam is an associate professor in microdata analysis at Dalarna University.

 Svenja Woudstra is a PhD student at the University of Copenhagen with Volker Krömker as main supervisor.

-Ida Hansson is a PhD student at SLU with Lars Rönnegård as main supervisor.
+Ida Hansson is a PhD student at SLU with Lars Rönnegård as the main supervisor.